Infoteam-DataScience/MindTheGap/README.md

-# What affects the Airbnb prices in Boston?
+# What affects the Airbnb prices in Seattle?

 ## Introduction